Usage

 .
 For additional information on configuring AWS credentials, see the AWS CLI documentation.

 No arguments are required to run luminaut.
-The default is to look for a luminaut.toml
+If no configuration file is specified with -c/--config

 The default configuration options are shown in the Configuration section.